Skip to main content

 The survey currently includes questions on tutor preparedness, communication, and approachability, along with an open-text question that invites students to provide constructive, qualitative feedback on these areas.

 4. Please share your thoughts on the responses you have given.
-Any other comments you have on your tutor(s) would be appreciated.
+Any other comments you have on your teachers(s) would be appreciated.

 A Likert scale is used for the first three items and an open-ended response for the final question.

-The survey design has been refined based on feedback from students, tutors and Unit Coordinators who participated in previous pilots, and may be further refined for Semester 1, 2026.
+The survey design has been refined based on feedback from students, teaching staff and Unit Coordinators who participated in 2025 pilots and will continue to be reviewed following the Semester 1, 2026 pilot.

 The process is designed to be: